A 3D lattice defect and efficient computations in topological MBQC: Fault-tolerant computation

-We conclude this section by noting that a similar study has been carried in Ref. \cite{Lee_MBQC_2Dcolorcode} but with the 2D color code instead of the Toric code as the base for the 3D cluster.
-The self-dual structure of the color code allows for a more direct implementation of the Hadamard and the $S$ gates.
+We conclude this section by noting that a similar study has been carried in Ref.~\cite{Lee_MBQC_2Dcolorcode} but with the 2D color code instead of the Toric code as the base for the 3D cluster.
+The self-dual structure of the color code allows for a more direct implementation of the Hadamard and $S$ gates.
 Indeed, in that framework, the correlation surfaces are more complex and can be compatible with measurements in the complex $Y$ Pauli basis.
-No calculation of the overhead has been conducted in the mentioned paper, however it would be of interest to compare the performance of both cluster states.
+In this paper, the overhead is defined as the number of physical qubits $n$ or $CZ$ gates $N_{CZ}$ per logical qubit on the 2D base code, as a function of the code distance $d$.
+This amounts to finding the optimal arrangements for a maximum of logical qubit holes to fit in a lattice of a given size while preserving the logical distance $d$.
+The comparison between the Toric code based MBQC with the color code one is made for different color code lattices: the ratio $n/k$ is about $6.6d^2$ for the Toric code versus $3.9d^2$ and $3.7d^2$ for 4-8-8 and 6-6-6 color codes respectively.
+No calculation of the logical gate overhead on the whole 3D cluster has been conducted in the mentioned paper, however it would be of interest to compare the performance of both cluster states.